piyush-palta/syslog-server/README.md

 # Syslog Server
 Syslog Server is a python based server module used for syslogging of events.
-It is an integral part of Intrusion Detection System project & will be log authorization & autheuntication events, which will be used to train the expert system.
+It is an integral part of Intrusion Detection System project & will be log authorization & authentication events, which will be used to train the expert system.

 ### Getting Started